UWCNuclear/DetectorEfficiency/README.md

 - *TIGRESS* array at TRIUMF, Vancouver, Canada (14 germanium clover detectors): https://doi.org/10.1007/s10751-013-0905-7

-**How to Find Nuclear Information**

-- Lund/LBNL Nuclear Data Search: http://nucleardata.nuclear.lu.se/toi/

-- National Nuclear Data Center: https://www.nndc.bnl.gov/

 # How to do a Detector Efficiency Calibration

-For this practical, Ubuntu/Linux, ROOT and GRSISort are required.
+For this practical, Ubuntu/Linux, gedit, ROOT and GRSISort are required.

 *Installation instructions:* https://github.com/UWCNuclear/UbuntuSetUp